aditya95-pixel/AWS-sem-prep/README.md

 - **No Infrastructure Management:** AWS handles scaling, maintenance, and durability.
 - **Automatic Redundancy:** Data is replicated across multiple Availability Zones.
 - **Security & Compliance:** Built-in encryption, access controls, and compliance with regulations.

-## Miscellaneous

-### “Cloud Computing has evolved from mainframe, cluster computing, and grid computing and has features of each of these three technologies”---Comment on this statement.

-Ans.
-**Mainframes:**
-- These were the first examples of large computational facilities leveraging multiple processing units specialized for large data movement and massive input/output (I/O) operations.
-- A supercomputer is designed for high-speed calculations and complex scientific computations, prioritizing raw processing power.

-**Cluster Computing:**
-- Cluster computing started as a low-cost alternative to the use of mainframes and supercomputers.
-- One of the attractive features of clusters was that the computational power of commodity machines could be leveraged to solve problems that were previously manageable only on expensive supercomputers.

-**Grid Computing**
-- Grids were initially developed as aggregations of geographically dispersed clusters using Internet connections.
-- These clusters belonged to different organizations, and arrangements were made among them to share the computational power.
-This is an analogy to the power grid.

-**Cloud Computing**
-- Computing clouds are deployed in large data centers hosted by a single organization that provides services to others.
-- Clouds are characterized by the fact of having virtually infinite capacity, being tolerant to failures, and being always on, as in the case of mainframes.
-- In many cases, the computing nodes that form the infrastructure of computing clouds are commodity machines, as in the case of clusters.
-- The services made available by a cloud vendor are consumed on a pay-per-use basis, and clouds fully implement the utility vision introduced by grid computing.